DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                     - guidance
             - 📝Design: process used to define software requirements and develop software
                 - this function includes practices for:
-                    - threat modeling: designed to reduce the number of security-related design and coding flaws as well as the severity of other flaws. **Threat modeling** is a process by which potential security threats and vulnerabilities can be identified, and mitigations can be prioritized.
+                    - 💥Threat modeling: designed to reduce the number of security-related design and coding flaws as well as the severity of other flaws. **Threat modeling** is a process by which potential security threats and vulnerabilities can be identified, and mitigations can be prioritized.
 Threat modeling can be used to help securely ✏️develop applications or to help reduce risk in an already ✏️deployed application.
 There are numerous approaches to threat modeling, but three of the most commonly used are called STRIDE, DREAD, and PASTA.
+Software threat modeling is designed to reduce the number of security-related design and coding flaws as well as the severity of other non-security related flaws.
                     - threat assessment using threatmodelling techniques
                     - security requirements
                     - security architecture